DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-16 Better Melee Enemies.md

 	- They *could* be even faster if you turn up their speed in the nav mesh agent
 - Animation Events for when EXACTLY to enable / disable each hand's hitbox during the different attack animations
 - Animation Events for when EXACTLY to enable / disable movement during the different attack animations
+- If you are within a certain range of the enemies, you get detected no matter what.
+This radius has been increased.